brian6484/CSKnowledge/Operating System/Linux/System call/Space (user and kernel).md

 fopen("file.txt", "r");        // Open file (through library)
 ```

+notice that for file opening, we def need mode switch.
+But for malloc,
+Memory allocation (malloc, free) → Usually no mode switch (works from pre-allocated pool), but occasionally switches when asking kernel for more pages.
+Thats cuz malloc has
+its own memory pool

 ### **What Userspace CANNOT Do**
 ```c
 // These would CRASH your program if attempted directly: